What is an FSA? Uses, Rules, and 2026 Limits

 • The 2026 FSA contribution limit increased to $3,400, with up to $680 eligible for carryover, giving workers more flexibility to use pre-tax dollars.

-FSAs can be used for a wide range of qualified medical expenses, including prescription medications, copayments, insurance premiums and deductibles, and coinsurance.3 Typically, you choose your annual contribution amount during your employer’s open enrollment period (or after a qualifying life event), and that election generally remains in place for the year unless your circumstances change.
-Funds are contributed through automatic payroll deductions and deposited into your FSA over the course of the year.
+Typically, FSAs work by choosing your annual contribution amount during your employer’s open enrollment period (or after a qualifying life event).
+That election generally remains in place for the year unless your circumstances change.
+Your employer may then enroll you in automatic payroll deductions and deposit this money into your FSA over the course of the year, though the full annual amount is available for use immediately.

 Read more: FSA vs. HSA: What’s the difference?

-Higher FSA contribution limits in 2026
+FSA contribution limits in 2026

-The maximum amount of 2026 funds that can be carried over into the next plan year also increased to $680 — provided the employer’s plan allows carryovers.5 This adjustment offers a bit more flexibility for those who don’t spend every dollar within the year.
+The maximum amount of 2026 funds that can be carried over into the next plan year also increased to $680 — provided the employer’s plan allows carryovers.7 This adjustment offers a bit more flexibility for those who don’t spend every dollar within the year.

-An FSA can be an attractive option if you have regular predictable healthcare expenses and you can estimate your annual costs with reasonable accuracy.
+An FSA can be an attractive option if you have regular, predictable healthcare expenses and you can estimate your annual costs with reasonable accuracy.
 You may want to consider conservative contributions if you’re uncertain about your medical spending or might change jobs during the year.

-There are a few things you can do proactively to help make the most of an FSA in 2026:
+There’s a few things you can do proactively to help make the most of an FSA in 2026:

 • Make realistic estimates: Base your contributions on costs you know or strongly expect are coming during the year.